Statement of Aim

 Grade 9 IGCSE Entrance Exams (for Turkish national students):

-- Enrollment to class closes once the class is filled
+- Enrolment to class closes once the class reaches its maximum capacity.

 IB DP Entrance Exams for students of MEF International School

 At the end of Grade 10 students sit for summative exams to all subjects.
 These exams are taken in consideration as entrance examination for IB DP as follows

 - passing grade in Biology/Physics/Chemistry for students wanting to choose Biology/Physics/Chemistry as DP subject.
 Otherwise, students are enrolled in the Environmental Systems and Societies course as Group 4 subject.